mvolkmann/blog/src/smalltalk.md

 #### Array

 `Array` instances are fixed-length, ordered collections.
+Most of the interesting `Array` methods are defined in the superclasses `SequenceableCollection` and `Collection`.

 Compile-time literal arrays begin with `#(`, end with `)`, and contain space-separated values.